-For the macroeconomist it can be of great value to inspect the leading indicators for the GFCF, therefore in the Figure \ref{gfcf:story1} we present the top indicators\footnote{Note that there were some indicators, preselected as significant for a smaller amount of times, therefore for convenience they are omitted from the graph.}, often selected by the Adaptive LASSO during the pseudo-real-time experiments.
-We can see that there are several variables selected consistently during every period, therefore they can be understood as the key variables for explaining the investment in the US.
-Additionally, it's interesting to note that some of the variables seem to form certain clusters, where one part is included only before the crisis, while the other part becoming significant after the crisis, indicating a possible structural break in the data.
+The main advantage of sparse structures is higher interpretability of the selected subsets of indicators.
+Figure \ref{gfcf:story1} depicts the top indicators frequently selected by the Relaxed LASSO during the pseudo-real-time experiments.

+We can see that there are several variables selected consistently during every period, which we interpret as the main drivers for explaining the investments in the US.
+Noteworthy, some of the variables form particular clusters, where one part describes the pre-crisis period while the other part gets significant after the crisis, indicating a possible structural break in the underlying information.